rubixchain/rubixdoc/content/tokenTransfer/Sender.md

    - The amount that is currently being sent
    - Amount ledger for each part token to keep track of how much part of the token has already been spent (how much of a token is remaining in parts to be sent)

-CONSENSUS SET UP
+### CONSENSUS
-Assemble the following data for consensus
+1. Assemble the following data for consensus
    - Tid
    - Message
    - Receiver DID
    - Private share location of the sender
    - Tokens
    - Alpha beta and gamma list
+2. Run consensus

 ### AUTHENTICATE CONSENSUS DETAILS BY THE RECEIVER
 Send the status (Consensus Reached or failed) and quorum signatures to the receiver for verification

+### SIGN TOKEN-CHAIN FOR IMMUTABILITY
+1. Request the receiver to provide the new blocks being added to the token-chain
+2. Hash and Sign the whole token-chain for every token transferred (to be added in receiver side)
+3. Hashes and Signatures of respective token-chains will be sent back to the receiver

 ### UNPINNING
 1. Unpin all tokens from the local node